sunnivin/python-dependency-inferno/talk/slides.md

 - Ultra-fast Python package manager and resolver
 - Drop-in replacement for `pip`, `pip-tools`, and parts of `Poetry`
-- Unified installation of python across OS
+-  Unified installation of python across OS (:scream:  No `pyenv` :scream: )
 - The lock file is cross platform